Stingrays (Cell-Site Simulators): An In-Depth Analysis

 Mexico

 Mexico has seen repeated controversy.
 Beyond the mapping of devices in Mexico City, in 2017 newspapers reported that a Stingray was used to spy on the opposition presidential candidate's campaign.
 A 2020 mapping found 20+ fake antennas in Mexico City public spaces.
+According to privacy advocates, the equipment originally purchased for drug cartel surveillance is now routinely deployed against journalists and activists, with at least 25 documented cases between 2015-2021.

 Brazil

 The federal police acquired IMSI catchers leading up to the 2014 World Cup and 2016 Olympics, mainly for anti-terror and anti-crime operations at big events.
 After the events, questions arose on whether they continued using them for political spying amid turbulent Brazilian politics.
+Documents leaked in 2019 revealed that surveillance expanded beyond initial security purposes, with military police using the technology during anti-government protests in Rio de Janeiro and São Paulo, collecting thousands of phone identifiers without judicial oversight.

 Colombia

 Known for extensive communications surveillance, Colombia's police and intelligence agencies have IMSI catchers.
 One case in 2015 involved allegations they were used to intercept negotiators' communications in the FARC peace process, causing a political uproar and firings in the intelligence agency.
+In 2018, further investigations revealed a systematic program of mobile surveillance in major cities, with equipment purchased from both Israeli and US vendors worth over $15 million.
+Human rights groups documented at least 30 instances of surveillance against journalists covering corruption cases.

 Deployment in the Middle East and Africa